assembl/assembl/README.txt

 Running on Mac OS
 ----------------

-Use brew and install the libmemcached
+Use brew and install the libmemcached and zeromq
  - brew install libmemcached
+ - brew install zeromq